-Other festivals mark Muslim holidays (see p.
-5-6 of Religion and Spirituality).
+Other festivals mark Muslim holidays (see Religion and Spirituality).
 During the 3-day Ramazan Bayramı (also known as Şeker Bayramı), Turks enjoy socializing and feasting with relatives and close friends.
 During the 4-day Kurban Bayramı many families sacrifice a sheep then host a lavish meal featuring the meat.
-Both holidays may also include celebrating with music and dance.
+Both holidays may also include celebrating with music and dance wrestling or fighting) is popular in communities along the Aegean coast.
+In these matches, handlers induce 2 male camels to wrestle, with the winner forcing the other to the ground.